Sagnik-rc/Listify/README.md

 - **Add a Task**:

 Enter your task in the input field.
-Select a priority level from the dropdown menu.
 Click the "Add Task" button to add the task to the list.
 - **Manage Tasks**:

 Mark tasks as completed by clicking the checkbox.
-Edit or delete tasks using the corresponding buttons.
 - **View Timestamps**:

-Each task is displayed with its creation time.
+Each task is displayed with its time.

 ---
 # Future Enhancements